Here’s a list of the best hybrid cycle under Rs. 30000/- available in India in 2022. These cycles are perfect to start your bicycling life!

 The Swifter is available as a steel frame hybrid bicycle in one frame size, i.e., 19 inches.
 This steel frame bike comes with a rigid fork and V-brakes.

 The bike runs 700C wheels with 35 mm tyres and has QR skewers on both the front and rear hubs.
 21-speed drivetrain duties is taken care of by Shimano Tourney components.

-The Vaux Swifter has a sticker price of Rs 18715/- and you can buy it on Amazon India.
+The Vaux Swifter has a sticker price of Rs 19000/- and you can check it on the Vaux Website.